Deeraw/google-homepage/README.md

 This basic project is intended to help increase my knowledge of HTML, CSS, and the use of Git.
+Specifically, how elements get placed on the page and roughly how they get styled and aligned.